Frequently Asked Questions about Endonasal Cranial Adjusting

 Is there anything I can do to make my treatment more affective?

-Drink Plenty of Water- During this treatment you will have an endonasal balloon inside your nasal cavity.
+Drink Plenty of Water- During this treatment you will have dilation of the nasal cavity.
+Irrigation of the nasal passages with a provided purified saline spray bottle will assisit in care.
 The amount of water in your system will affect the hydration of your mucosal lining.
 This hydration will result in the inside of your body being more lubricated an receptive to the treatment.
 It should follow that coffee, tea and alcohol should be avoided as much as possible as they are diuretics and will take water out of your body leaving your linings, joints, muscles, etc. dehydrated.
 A good formula for proper water consumption is as follows:

 Take your body weight in pounds and divide that number by 2.
 That number in ounces is good for a daily intake of water.
 So, if you weigh 100 pounds you should shoot for 50 ounces of water per day.

-Perform Self Massage- Facial massage can be a great adjunct to cranial adjusting and you will receive specific soft tissue work on the days of your treatment.
-After Doctors permition,starting treatment if indicated would include massaging your temples, above your eyebrows and on either side of your nose.
+After visits some self Facial massage can be a great adjunct to cranial adjusting and you will receive specific soft tissue work on the days of your treatment.
+After your Doctors guidence and explenation,starting treatment if indicated would include massaging your temples, above your eyebrows and on either side of your nose.
+This is also an accupressure point of LI 20 that will help make sinus more patent.

 Move your body- If it is feasible, participate in activities which move your body.
 The skull and brain are not the only parts of your body that will be affected from endonasal cranial adjusting.
 Your posture including pelvis alignment, feet alignment, spinal positioning and the overall balance of the body will be more optimal.
 To gain the maximum benefit try to walk, do yoga, go to the gym, take a Pilates class or just rock in a rocking chair if that is all your body affords.
 Movement is your friend and is your partner in optimizing your treatment.